CarlSandsten/CarlSandsten/README.md

 - Redux                    ⭐⭐⭐
 - MobX                     ⭐⭐⭐⭐
 - Apollo                   ⭐⭐

+### 🌱 I’m currently learning
+- NextJS 14 latest features
+- React's latest features
+- Using React state and Context over Redux or MobX for most if not all cases
+- IndexedDB for a better offline experience

 <!--
 **CarlSandsten/CarlSandsten** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.